minty-code/optimize-win10/README.md

 On my laptop, I use ISLC because I only have 8gb ram.
 I followed this guide https://www.youtube.com/watch?v=cP1EMzGD9Xc

+# What to avoid
+* Avoid game boosters like Razer Cortex or Smart Game Booster.
+They only cause problems (for me).
+If your PC is that bad, just lower the resolution.
+* I would really only recommend following Calypto or Fr33thy's guides on windows 10 optimizations.
+A custom ISO will beat both f them.

 # Custom ISO's
 * If you thought this was too much work, here are 2 very nice custom iso's that get all the work done for you.
 GG has better performance, but I prefer Revi because I play Phasmophobia sometimes
   * GGOS - https://discord.gg/ggos